hfp/libxstream/documentation/libxstream_opencl.md

 Every value a histogram carries is averaged per sample, never accumulated, so that a bucket's amount and its duration refer to the same single transfer and their ratio is a rate.
 Accumulating the duration instead divides a per-sample amount by a bucket total, which understates the rate by roughly the number of samples that share the bucket — and equally sized transfers all share one, so the error is largest exactly where the report is most useful.

+The headline rate on a transfer row is the histogram's **mode**, not its median.
+Transfer sizes are commonly multi-modal — a whole operand alongside per-panel blocks, or a zero-fill covering both a small exponent array and a large slice plane — and a median can fall between the clusters and thus describe no observed transfer, whereas the mode always names a bucket that samples landed in.
+Where a workload issues transfers of one size the two agree, so nothing is lost where the median was already right.
+Kernel rows report the median duration.

 ## See Also

 * LIBXSTREAM API (`libxstream/libxstream.h`) — public API built on top of this layer